APPENDICES

 Afro Creoles named Leger, or something similar, lived in St. Landry and Terrebonne parishes during the post-war period:

 Narcisse Michel Leger married Geneviève Valéry or Volery, "fdw.," or freedwoman, in a civil ceremony in St. Landry Parish in January 1866.
 The parish clerk who recorded the marriage did not give the couple's parents' names.
 Although the parish clerk did not make note of it, Narcisse Michel likely was a freedman.
 He and Geneviève settled near Church Point, then in St. Landry but now in Acadia Parish.
-Their son Michel was born in June 1870.
+Their son Michel was born there in June 1870.

 Gilbert Leget married Nelly Robertson, described as "colored," in a civil ceremony in Terrebonne Parish in May 1868.
 Gilbert probably was "colored," too.